-What is "Office Housework" and Why Are Women Mostly In Charge of It?
+What is “Office Housework” and Why Are Women Mostly In Charge of It?

 Performing administrative functions is also perceived differently based on gender.
 These tasks often don’t count towards career advancements for women — simply because they’re neither a part of their on-paper job description, nor include tasks that are actually counted towards their promotion. “…office housework is unseen and unrewarded.
 No one sealed a promotion to senior director on the strength of being awesome at corralling conference-call RSVPs or the ‘just-in-time’ replacement of coffee filters,” Jo Miller, who runs an organization focusing on leadership roles for women, wrote in Forbes.

-At the same time, if men pick up after others, their chances of being recommended for promotions, important projects, raises, and bonuses, increase — since it seems “altruistic” of them to go out of their way to help their organizations by performing a function that is considered a natural duty of their female colleagues. “[T]he relationship between office housework and promotion… was statistically significant for men, but not statistically significant for women,” a study from 2020 notes.
+At the same time, if men happen to perform the same chores, their chances of being recommended for promotions, important projects, raises, and bonuses, increase — since it seems “altruistic” of them to go out of their way to help their organizations by performing a function that is considered a natural duty of their female colleagues. “[T]he relationship between office housework and promotion… was statistically significant for men, but not statistically significant for women,” a study from 2020 notes.

 Related on The Swaddle: